chevurukoushikreddy12-dot/Gaussian/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

-Algorithm
+Algorithm:
-Start the program and import the required Python libraries NumPy and sys.
+1.Start the program and import the required Python libraries NumPy and sys.
 Read the number of variables and the augmented matrix as input
-Apply Gaussian elimination to convert the augmented matrix into an upper triangular matrix using row operations.
+2.Apply Gaussian elimination to convert the augmented matrix into an upper triangular matrix using row operations.
 3.Perform back substitution to calculate the values of the unknown variables.
-Display the solution of the variables and stop the program.
+3.Display the solution of the variables and stop the program.

 ## Program:
 ```